-It’s Women’s History Month AND World Book Day today, and whilst I don’t want us to forget the men in our lives and the parts they play, as part of Angie’s Book Club for March, I’ve decided to feature a book that I keep going back to, it’s called Soulful Divas and was written by a music journalist who I have followed for years; David Nathan.
+March is Women’s History Month AND World Book Day, and whilst I don’t want us to forget the men in our lives and the parts they play, as part of Angie’s Book Club during March 2017, I decided to feature a book that I keep going back to, it’s called Soulful Divas and was written by a music journalist who I have followed for years; David Nathan.

 David has worked over the years with some entertainers who I have grown up admiring, so it was really great to have this book and get him in the studio to talk about some of them.
 I’ll be sharing the interviews I had with David about all these amazing Divas throughout the month.